Sparks Album Reviews

 The opener ‘When I’m With You’ has some personality, with lines like “I almost feel normal when I’m with you”.
 It’s likeable disco-pop, with echoing Russells making for a great hook.
 There are a couple of other passable tracks like ‘The Greatest Show on Earth’.

 But it’s all downhill after that.
-‘Young Girls’ is (hopefully) satire, but it’s distasteful, and the formulaic music helps shape it into a career low.
-An instrumental version of ‘When I’m With You” indicates that they were running low on ideas at the time.
+‘Young Girls’ is (hopefully) satire, but it’s distasteful, and the formulaic music makes it a career low point.
+An instrumental version of ‘When I’m With You” indicates the Maels were running low on ideas.

 The title Terminal Jive is a synonym for last dance, and the group would thankfully change direction for their next release.